VinayCloudWorks/webapp/README.md

-- This repository demonstrates how to build custom machine images for a Node.js web application using Packer on both AWS and GCP.
+- This repository demonstrates how to build custom machine images for a Node.js web application using Packer on both AWS.
 The images include all necessary dependencies—such as MySQL, Node.js, and systemd service configurations—so that the application can run seamlessly once deployed.
 - Uses Ubuntu 24.04 LTS as the source image (verify that ami-09b4f17f4df57bbf2 is Ubuntu 24.04 LTS).
-- Builds images in both AWS and GCP in parallel.
+- Builds images in both AWS.
 - Configures images with a local MySQL installation and application dependencies.

 **Continuous Integration**